Aakash109-hub/Rag-PDF-Assist-GROQ/README.md

 # 📄 RAG-Based PDF QA Chatbot

 ## 🚀 Overview
 This project is a **Retrieval-Augmented Generation (RAG) based chatbot** that allows users to query PDFs using **natural language**.
-The chatbot extracts text from uploaded PDF files, processes it into vector embeddings, and provides relevant answers using an **LLM (Large Language Model) powered by Groq API**
+The chatbot extracts text from uploaded PDF files, processes it into vector embeddings, and provides relevant answers using an **LLM (Large Language Model) powered by Groq API**.

 ## 🛠 Tech Stack
 - **Python**